 - They have excellent excuses.

-- Do not self-advocate effectively, don’t ask teachers for help early enough.
+- Do not self-advocate effectively, don’t ask teachers for help early enough or at all.

 - Overwhelmed by the demands of school, leading to denial or anxiety about school, and avoid dealing with it effectively.